 Agency Name:

 Mailing Address:

 City, State, Zip Code: County:

-Program Address (if different): ·····
+Program Address (if different):

 What is your mission statement?

-Please describe all of the programs your age ency operates through which you provide food to clients:
+Please describe all of the programs your agency operates through which you provide food to clients:

-Please provide the names and contact inform nation of the following agency representatives:
+Please provide the names and contact information of the following agency representatives:

 Head of Agency and Title:

 Phone Number: Email:

 Head of Program and Title:

 Phone Number: Email:

 Billing/Financial Contact:

 Phone Number: Email:

+Online Shoppers:

+Pickup Shoppers:

 Use this space to list any additional program contacts and phone numbers:

 Program Background

 When did your organization's feeding program begin operation?//

 What are the days and hours of your feeding programs?

 What are your current food sources?
-Donat red:% Purchased:% Other:%
+Donated:% Purchased:% Other:%

+PHILABUNDANCE NEW MEMBER AGENCY APPLICATION & GUIDE • 2018-2019 • PAGE 4

 Does your agency receive funding under the Pennsylvania State Food Purchase Program?
-Yes: No: Your application must include a copy of your letter verifying your federal 501(c)(3) charitable tax exempt status with the Internal Revenue Service.
-Please include a copy of your IRS determination letter with this packet.
+Yes: No: Your application must include a copy of your letter verifying your federal 501(c)(3) charitable tax exempt status with the Interna Revenue Service or a completed Religious Qualifier.
+Please include a copy of your IRS determination letter or Religious Qualifier with this packet.
 Applications that fail to do this will not be processed.
 EIN Number: ls your agency affiliated in any way with a larger religious or non-religious organization?
 Yes: No: If yes, which one?
-(I.e. Local branch of larger organization) Do you have records showing clients served (minimum of 3 months)?
-Yes: No: Capacity If operating a food cupboard or neighborhood distribution, are you willing to accept referrals from Philabundance?
-Yes: No: If not, please explain: Have you all done any research about other organizations in the area?
+(I.e. Local branch of larger organization) Do you have records showing clients served?
+Yes: No: Capacity Have you all done any research about other organizations in the area?
 Yes: No: If yes, have you collaborated or coordinated hours of operation or services offered?
 Does your agency have access to a vehicle and have staff/volunteers to pick up and transport food?
 Yes: No: If yes, what type of vehicle and number of staff/volunteers?
 Population Served What is the average number of people served by your agency, on a weekly basis?
 Do you require documentation from clients?
 (I.e. driver's license, utility bill, proof of income, etc.) How often are clients able to attend?
 Are there any geographic limitations to who can be served at your agency?
 Is your program designed to meet the needs of a specific audience?
-(I.e. Seniors, children, Veterans, etc.)
+(I.e. Seniors, children, Veterans, etc.) Is your agency able to accommodate emergency food referrals?
+If so, during what days and times?